 I am a Professional Associate of the American Institute for Conservation.
-This peer-reviewed status is based on recommendation letters from other peer-reviewed colleagues, an essay explaining my conservation methodology and commitment to conservation ethics, and a portfolio of my work.
+This peer-reviewed status is based on recommendation letters from other peer-reviewed colleagues, an essay explaining my conservation methodology and my commitment to conservation ethics, and a portfolio of my work.

 The Costume Institute, Metropolitan Museum of Art

-Since 2012, I have been the head of the fashion conservation lab at the Costume Institute, Metropolitan Museum of Art, where I am responsible for the preservation of the fashion collection, the safe display of fashion and costume artifacts, and the development of the conservation research program.
-I have grown the conservation laboratory from one full-time permanent conservator (myself) to five full-time permanent conservators, with additional reoccurring fellowship and graduate internship appointments.
+Since 2012, I have been the head of the conservation laboratory at the Costume Institute, Metropolitan Museum of Art, where I am responsible for the preservation of the fashion collection, the safe display of fashion and textile artifacts, and the development of the conservation research program.
+I have grown the conservation laboratory from one full-time permanent conservator (myself) to five full-time permanent conservators, with additional reoccurring fellowship and pre-program/graduate internship appointments.
 During my tenure I have guided the conservation program for the Museum's largest and most visited exhibitions, initiated a multi-year project on the preservation of synthetic materials within fashion collections, overseen the creation and equipment fit-out of a new laboratory, and played a leading role in the safe transfer of collections into purpose-built onsite and offsite storage facilities.
 With the generous support of CI's leadership, I have significantly increased the profile of the laboratory through promoting the excellent work of our team.
 For example, see this behind-the-scenes feature on Google Arts + Culture.

 Cooper-Hewitt, Smithsonian Design Museum